oscarglzsiu/oscarglzsiu.github.io/_pages/cv.md

 Education
 ======
-* B.Eng. in School of Engineering, National Autonomous University of Mexico, 2019
+* B.Eng. in Mechatronics Engineering at School of Engineering, National Autonomous University of Mexico, 2019
-* M.Eng. in National Autonomous University of Mexico, 2021 (expected)
+* M.Eng. in Electrical Engineering at National Autonomous University of Mexico, 2021 (expected)

 Work experience
 ======